otrv4/otrv4/modes/otrv3-compatible-mode.md

 1. Alice adds Bob as a contact.
 2. Alice verifies Bob's identity.
 She either:
-   * Uses Bob's User Profile and verifies Bob's fingerprint using a business card, a HTTPS website, etc.
+   * Uses Bob's Client Profile and verifies Bob's fingerprint using a business card, a HTTPS website, etc.
    * Performs an interactive DAKE with Bob and uses SMP.
 3. Alice types messages, encrypts them and "sends them" to Bob.